meteor/blaze-tutorial/tutorial/simple-todos/03-forms-and-events.md

 title: "3: Forms and Events"
 ---

-All apps need to allow the user to perform some types of interaction with the data that is stored.
+All apps need to allow the user to perform some type of interaction with the data that is stored.
 In our case, the first type of interaction we'll need is a new tasks.
 Without it, our To-Do app wouldn't be very helpful.

 One of the main ways in which a user can insert or edit data in a website is through forms.
 In most cases it is a good idea to use the `<form>` tag since it gives semantic meaning to the elements inside it.